 re Dove's Real Beauty Campaign.
 Their intentions are good but why show women in their underwear? why not just show these women in normal clothes? and the naked old women? please. they may be beautiful but why show them naked? no point in that. pushing the envelope, maybe. but there's entirely too much skin on view everywhere.

-just an opinion. remember isabella rossellini? wasn't that lancome? i forget. anyway, i was really happy to see her bcuz 1) she's over 40, 2) she's gorgeous, and 3) she's not a stick. anyway, they fired her because they wanted somebody younger. boo.
+remember isabella rossellini? wasn't that lancome? i forget. anyway, i was really happy to see her bcuz 1) she's over 40, 2) she's gorgeous, and 3) she's not a stick. anyway, they fired her because they wanted somebody younger.

 We're with you--we don't want to see women completely exposed on a public billboard, whether they're 18 or 81.
 That said, we were touched by some of the video testimonials that we watched on YouTube from older women in the Dove campaign who really made a good case for why they did what they did.
 Personal choice, we suppose.